CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/map.md

 	- example --> `zoom-level: 5`

 **The fields below determine *map search* and *map cluster* features.
 For larger collections with many items at one spot, we recommend turning on the map-cluster option and turning off the map-search feature.**

+{% include bootstrap/alert.md color="info col-md-4 float-right ml-4 mb-4 mt-2" text="**Tip:** A user can change the layer the map is using by clicking on the Layer button at the top right of the map.

+The map can be searched by clicking on the magnifying glass just below the layers option at the top right." %}

 - **map-search**: Enables a user to search the map via the large magnifying glass on the top right.
 	- Not suggested for large collections.